In Podcast Insights, you will find analytics, reporting and audience measurements for your podcasts distributed through SoundStack.

 Insights - Downloads

-In the Download tab, we provide to you one more filter to help you to explore the download details of your podcast(s) as well as the ability to export these details in a CSV file.
+In the Download tab, we provide you with one more filter to help you to explore the download details of your podcast(s), as well as the ability to export these details in a CSV file.

-The default dimension used for filtering on the Download page is “By country”.
-This can easily be changed to “By platform”, “By device”, “By show” and “By episode” using the drop-down menu on the right.
+The default dimension used for filtering on the Download page is "By country".
+This can easily be changed to "By region", "By city", "By platform", "By device", "By show", and "By episode" using the drop-down menu.

-As mentioned in the Overview tab, within the filter section, we have the note displaying the user’s time zone used for all the filters.
-This can be changed from the user’s profile located in the top right corner of the screen.
+As mentioned in the Overview tab, we have the note displaying the user's time zone used for all the filters.
+This can be changed from the user's profile located in the top right corner of the screen.

 Once you’ve set a filter, the results can be ordered by ascending or descending using the default table view.

-Clicking on a specific country name will result in a breakdown of that country’s regions.
-Similarly, clicking on a specific show will present a breakdown by episodes.
+Clicking on a specific country name will result in a breakdown of that country's regions.
+You can also filter by location, which is a type-to-search feature.
+Filtering by location and dimension "By city" will result in a breakdown table of downloads by city in that region.

 When switching to the bar graph view for the downloads dimensions, you are able to select each metric individually.
 However, you must always have at least one metric selected.